 You have the right to know what is in your file.
 A consumer reporting agency must disclose your file to your upon request.
 You are entitled to a free report once every 12 months.
 To obtain a free credit report from Experian, Transunion and Equifax visit: www.annualcreditreport.com.
 Other specialty consumer reporting agencies must also provide a free report upon request once every 12 months.

 You have the right to ask for a credit score.
-You have the right to request a credit score about you but you may have to pay for it.
+Credit scores are numerical summaries of your credit-worthiness based on information from credit bureaus.
+You may request a credit score from consumer reporting agencies that create scores or distribute scores used in residential real property loans, but you will have to pay for it.
 In some mortgage transactions, you will receive credit score information for free from the mortgage lender.

 Consumer reporting agencies must correct or delete inaccurate, incomplete or unverifiable information.
 Inaccurate, incomplete or unverifiable information must be removed or corrected, usually within 30 days.
 However, a consumer reporting agency may continue to report information it has verified as accurate.